Swecha

-Swecha is a non-profit organization formerly called as Free Software Foundation Andhra Pradesh (FSF-AP) later changed name to Swecha.
-It is a Telugu Operating System released in the year 2005, and is a part of Free Software Movement of India (FSMI).
+Swecha is a non-profit organization formerly called Free Software Foundation Andhra Pradesh (FSF-AP).
+It is a Telugu operating system released in the year 2005, and is a part of Free Software Movement of India (FSMI).
 The organization is a social movement working towards educating the masses with the essence of Free Software and to provide knowledge to the commoners.